 The stretch of sand down at Talipasak Beach is no more than 100 meters long and it’s fringed by a mix of coconut palms and lush green forest.
 It’s one of the dreamiest beaches I have come across and I’m sure the images below will prove that!

 A coral reef wraps around this westernmost tip of Romblon Island which is a great opportunity to grab a snorkel set and see what you can find.

 You could easily spend half a day beach bumming at San Pedro Beach Romblon if you have the time.
 It truly is one of the most peaceful locations that you will find on Romblon Island Philippines.

-San Pedro Beach – Romblon Tourist Spots
+San Pedro Beach – Romblon Island

-Talipasak Beach – Romblon Tourist Spot
+Talipasak Beach – Romblon Tourist Spots

-#7 TIAMBAN BEACH
+TIAMBAN BEACH ROMBLON ISLAND

-Tiamban Beach Romblon is an absolute dream location and I was surprised that its shores were almost completely empty during my visit!
+Tiamban Beach Romblon Island is an absolute dream location and I was surprised that its shores were almost completely empty during my visit!

 Tiamban Beach is right around the corner from the more popular Bonbon Beach which is probably why it often gets overlooked.
 Do note that this is a secluded beach area attached to the Tiamban Beach Resort though outside guests are welcome to come and enjoy this stretch of sand for a small fee of 50 pesos.

 Due to its location on Romblon Island, Tiamban Beach lies in a cove protected from the winds and the water is super calm and there are no currents close to its shores.